240.257 $ del objetivo de 280.000 $

 Warlpiri communities have a long history of engaging with technology.
 They’ve recently produced a digital storybook, which communicates their ideas about land management, and have collaborated in the production of a large number of films.
 Working with others to create an app is just an extension of the Warlpiri way of reaching out to people through technology.

 Warlpiri Elder Steve Wanta Jampijinpa Patrick says:

 “Been working with these kardiya fellas on this app.
 It’s called Kurdiji, and Kurdiji means ‘shield’ for us Warlpiri, it’s initiation ceremony as well.
 It’s meant to teach people to look at life and really protect life - shield them off from all the elements of negative things of the world.
 This app will give hope through the way Kurdiji brings out the best in challenging life and in challenging ourselves too.”

 “This app would try to challenge something like suicide within young people in indigenous communities.
 It will do really good things and bring hope to the communities.”

 Kids from the local community will work alongside the technology team to create the app, and its content, learning technology and digital media skills.
-They will be involved in 3D motion capture of dance and traditional hand signals, audio recordings of language, and representations of song-lines and story.

 The Kurdiji project will enable Aboriginal elders to trial their own approach to suicide prevention in their own communities.
 The app is aimed at all indigenous people, regardless of their background, language or community and non-indigenous people can also benefit.